Dave Hill (comedian): Music

 Hill wrote the theme song for Last Week Tonight with John Oliver, "Go", performed by his band Valley Lodge.
-The band performed the song live on the show's season 2 finale on November 22, 2015.

 In 2016, Hill formed a psychedelic rock band with Chris Reifert called Painted Doll.
 The band's self-titled debut album was released on Tee Pee Records on February 16, 2018.

 Hill was a member of the 1990s alternative band Sons of Elvis, which he formed with friends while a student at Fordham University.
 The band signed with Priority Records shortly after graduation and released a debut full-length album Glodean in 1995 as well as a limited edition disc titled Mrs. White, featuring live recordings and several tracks from Glodean.
 The lead single from Glodean, "Formaldehyde", received airplay at radio and on MTV, and was also featured on the soundtrack of the feature film Higher Learning, by director John Singleton.
 The band also performed two songs live on The Jon Stewart Show in 1995.

-Hill also played bass for Cleveland-based rock band Cobra Verde, and currently fronts the power pop band Valley Lodge.
-He has also played guitar with Walter Schreifels' solo band, Diamondsnake, a hard rock band also featuring Moby, and bass for Lucy Wainwright Roche and former Faith No More singer Chuck Mosley.
-Additionally, Hill is the creator and sole member of the semi-fictional Norwegian black metal band Witch Taint.
+Hill also played bass for Cleveland-based rock band Cobra Verde, bass for Lucy Wainwright Roche and former Faith No More singer Chuck Mosley.
+He has also played guitar with Walter Schreifels' solo band and with Diamondsnake, a hard rock band also featuring Moby, Tomato, and Phil Costello.
+Hill is the creator and sole member of the semi-fictional Norwegian black metal band Witch Taint and currently fronts the power pop band Valley Lodge, both with Phil Costello.

-He has also contributed musical scores to several feature films, including Shoot First and Pray You Live (Because Luck Has Nothing to Do with It) and Dirty Deeds.
-Additionally, Hill wrote and recorded the theme music for the HBO's Reverb and Janeane Garofalo's 2010 stand-up special If You Will.